 You may need a valid Yellow Fever Vaccination Certificate to enter Brazil.
-Yellow fever, which is endemic in Brazil, is a serious and potentially fatal disease that is preventable by vaccination.
+Yellow fever is widespread in Brazil.
+It is a serious and potentially fatal disease that is preventable by vaccination.
 Some airlines may require passengers to present a valid Yellow Fever Vaccination Certificate before being allowed to board flights out of the country.
 Read

 Yellow fever for information on re-entry to Australia following exposure to yellow fever.
 See also

 Brazilian children (including dual nationals) travelling alone or with one parent must carry a letter authorising travel from the non-travelling parent(s).
 The letter must be in Portuguese and certified by the Brazilian Embassy or consulate in Australia or by the Juvenile Court in Brazil.
 There is an office of the Juvenile Court at all airports in Brazil.